-Provision 1995 1996 1997 1998 1999 2003 1.
+Provision 1996 1997 1998 1999 2000 2004 1.
 MACRS/ACRS Depreciation Depreciable property used in the ordinary course of trade or business, and which has been placed in service after 1980, may be depreciated at an accelerated rate over a prescribed period.
-The taxpayer may either claim the depreciation deduction using the ACRS method of depreciation, or elect to deduct all or part of the cost of the property from federal gross income as an expense deduction.
-Modified ACRS applies to New York property placed in service after December 31, 1986.
-18.7 20.0 19.8 22.0 17.8 21.4 2.
-Expensing up to \$25,000 on Certain Depreciable Business Property Taxpayers have an option to immediately expense up to \$25,000 (\$35,000 in a Liberty Zone) the cost of eligible business property ("Section 179 property") which is not chargeable to a capital account.
+The taxpayer may either claim the depreciation deduction using the ACRS method of depreciation, or elect to deduct all or a part of the cost of the property from federal gross income as an expense deduction.
+Modified ACRS applies to New York property placed in service after December 31, 1986, except that any "bonus depreciation" used for federal purposes does not apply for New York purposes for property placed in service on or after June 1, 2003, for tax years beginning on or after January 1, 2003.
+20.0 19.8 22.0 17.8 18.2 4.5 2.
+Expensing up to \$25,000 on Certain Depreciable Business Property Businesses investing less than \$225,000 in depreciable property during the taxable year may deduct as an expense, in lieu of depreciation, up to \$25,000 (\$35,000 in a Liberty Zone) of the cost of new equipment put in service during the tax year.
 3. Deductibility of Charitable Contributions Charitable contributions, not exceeding 10 percent of taxable income computed as specified, may be deducted from a corporation's gross income.
 4. Amortization of Business Start-Up Costs A corporation may elect to amortize, over a period of no less than 60 months, the investigatory and start-up expenses of a business.
 N/A N/A N/A N/A N/A N/A 5.
 Deferred Tax on Installment Sales Pursuant to the Tax Reform Act of 1986, non-dealer taxpayers may report certain sales using the installment method of accounting as provided by IRC Section 453.